x0rCTF/Serverless/README.md

- After we successfully created environment, installed Serverless Framework with purpose to create our project, deployed the code, invoke the request, read logs using the serverless CLI and AWS Console - its time to clean up!
+ After we successfully created environment, installed Serverless Framework with purpose to create our project, deployed the code, invoke the request, read logs using the serverless CLI and CloudWatch - its time to clean up!

 ![](https://github.com/x0rCTF/Serverless/blob/main/images/clean.png)